n4j1Br4ch1D/simplon-java/brief13-stc/README.md

 - [X] Github repository.
 - [X] Restitution in public (Detailed presentation of the work carried out)
 - [X] The database must conform to the model produced; Ability to create database query requests that meet a specific need.
-- [X] Deliver: Diagrams of use case, classes A link to Jira/Trello showing all the different stages of the project.
+- [X] Deliver: Diagrams of use case, classes A link to Jira/Trello showing all the different stages of the project, Source Code Repo,Rest API Documentation.